 - In ancient times an invading army might 'salt the earth' to stop crops growing and make their enemies surrender faster.

-- Salt crystallisation pans at Dry Creek produce about 285,000 tonnes of salt every day from 4,000 hectares.
+- Salt crystallisation pans at Dry Creek in South Australia produce about 285,000 tonnes of salt every day from 4,000 hectares.

 - The world's largest salt flat is Salar de Vyani in Bolivia.
-Th has 13,337 km of salt!
+This has 13,337 km of salt!

 Some other things about salt